 - Expect the student to initiate any DSS accommodation requests.

 - Students with accommodations of extended time on tests and/or a distraction free testing enviornment can take tests at the Testing Services Center (TSC).
-Please refere to the TSC website for more information.
+Please refer to the Testing Services Center (TSC) website for

 - Act immediately upon receiving a student's request for accommodations by providing the service or by contacting the DSS office (if unsure about request).